Rust Project Organization

 test result: ok.
 4 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s

-:point_right: TL;DR: The location of tests (i.e. wheter in <package>/src or <package>/tests) will impact how they are executed and output reported.
+:point_right: TL;DR: The location of tests (i.e. whether in <package>/src or <package>/tests) will impact how they are executed and output reported.

 Rule 3: Visibility and privacy rules apply to tests

 Rust Visibility and Privacy Rules apply to tests.
-Unit tests (i.e. in <package>/src) will be able to access internal implementation details if these are made available using pub(crate) / pub(super) etc., or if tests and code are in the same file or module.
-On the other hand, integration tests in <package>/tests folder will only be able to access publically visible items from the <package>/src.
+Unit tests (i.e. in <package>/src) will be able to access internal implementation details if these are made available using pub / pub(crate) / pub(super) etc., or if tests and code are in the same file or module.
+On the other hand, integration tests in <package>/tests folder will only be able to access publicly visible items from the <package>/src.

 Since each file (or multi-file test) is a binary crate, sharing code between 2 multi-file test binaries is not possible, nor can a multi-file test binary access a module outside its own folder